mubaraqqq/poke-app/README.md

 ## Features

 1. The app is be able to display a list of Pokemon from the [PokeAPI](https://pokeapi.co/).
-2. It has two windows, the main window is use to select a Pokemon from a dropdown and the second window is used to display the selected Pokemon details.
+2. It has two windows, the main window is used to select a Pokemon from a dropdown and the second window is used to display the selected Pokemon details.
 3. It also has some basic animations baked into it with gsap.
 4. Pagination of the api responses using React Query.